johanberntsson/ozmoo/documentation/manual/manual.md

 ## Overview

-Ozmoo is a a redistributable interpreter of Infocom and Inform games that use the Z-code format, and can be used for new interactive fiction works on the Commodore 64 and similar computers.
+Ozmoo is a a redistributable interpreter of Z-code games - Infocom games and games written in Inform, ZIL or Dialog.
+Ozmoo can be used for new interactive fiction works on the Commodore 64 and similar computers.
 While the old Infocom interpreters are still available, the license situation is not clear so it is risky to use in new work, especially commercial.
 Furthermore, some of the newer Inform-based games use features which the old Infocom interpreters on the C64 can't handle.
 Ozmoo is written to provide a free alternative to these concerns.

 ### Features